1% at Asda

 If you don’t follow all the rules when it comes to vaccinations, treatments, and pet passports when travelling with your pet, it could be put into quarantine for up to four months, or refused entry back into the UK.
 You’ll be responsible for any fees or charges, so make sure you’ve left plenty of time to get everything sorted before you leave.

-As well as arranging your own travel insurance, if you’re taking your furry friend with you then it’s just as important that their pet insurance policy is up-to-date.
-Asda Money’s Pet Insurance covers you if you travel abroad, so long as you’re travelling to a member country of the PETS Travel Scheme.
+As well as arranging your own travel insurance, if you’re taking your furry friend with you then it’s just as important that their pet insurance policy is up-to-date and covers you if you travel abroad.

 Pet insurance is vital to ensure you’re fully prepared in case your pet gets into any accidents or becomes poorly, and requires vet treatment when you’re abroad.
 When choosing insurance for your pet, it’s crucial you read the fine print, and ensure they are fully covered for your holiday, as policies differ between providers.